 private options in the form of Airbnb and Booking.

 Useful Information & Tips: Are accommodations in Slovenia child-friendly?

 Yes, most places are very well equipped to accommodate youngsters and babies.

 Slovenia is a family-friendly country Are accommodations wheelchair accessible?

 Although many places are wheelchair accessible, certain places might not be.

-We advise to always check in advance before booking.
+always check in advance before booking.
 Can I bring my pet along?

 It depends on the accommodation.
 Most outdoor campsites and some hotels and private accommodations allow pets (dogs, cats, etc.), but most hostels and luxury lodgings do not.